- A LinkedIn portfolio highlights your work with real examples like projects, articles, and videos to add depth to your profile beyond a resume.

 Use high-quality content and multimedia

 High-quality visuals and multimedia are non-negotiables for a LinkedIn portfolio that stands out.
-Avoid low-resolution images or videos with poor audio quality.
+Avoid low-resolution images or downloading videos with poor audio quality.

 Use multimedia to attract attention.
 A video walkthrough of a project, for instance, offers richer context than a simple screenshot, likewise an infographic quickly conveys complex data.